 DSM component containers help you group multiple component implementations across design and development.
 This allows you to create centralized component documentation and ensure different implementations are in sync.

-To create a component container:
+To create a component page:

-Adding a code tab in the DSM web view
+Adding a code tab

 To add a code tab: